 Installation of the Syncovery Remote Service

-The Remote Service is installed using the same Setup program from our download page that you use to install Syncovery.
-When running the Setup, make sure you include the Syncovery Remote Service and its Control Panel.
+On Windows, the Remote Service is installed using the same Setup program from our download page that you use to install Syncovery.
+When running the Setup, make sure you include the Syncovery Remote Service and the Auxiliary Services Control Panel.
+On other platforms, the Remote Service is a separate download.

-You will find the Syncovery Remote Service Control Panel in the Syncovery program group in your Windows Start menu.
+You will find the Auxiliary Services Control Panel in the Syncovery program group in your Windows Start menu.
 Please run it and install the service with it.

-The Syncovery profile on the sending maching needs to be set up to “Use ZIP Packages” and on the ZIP Package Configuration dialog, you need to use the setting “Syncovery Remote Service will be used”.
+The Syncovery profile on the sending maching needs to be set up to “Use Compressed Packages” and on the Compressed Package Configuration dialog, you need to use the setting “Syncovery Remote Service will be used”.

 Configure Checksummer and Remote Lister